REST API Introduction

 201“Order placed successfully!”CreatedNew resource created

-400“We don’t have pineapple pizza”Bad RequestInvalid data sent
+400“We don’t have pineapple langos”Bad RequestInvalid data sent

 401“You need to give us your phone number”UnauthorizedAuthentication failed